byuweb/style-guide/specs/theme/header.md

 is 114px wide and 33px tall.
 It is positioned 16px from the left side and 11px from the top.
 There are 16px between the right edge of the logo and the left edge of the site title.

 In mobile layouts, it is possible that the top bar will expand vertically in order to accommodate long site titles.
-In this case, the logo keeps the same positioning.
+In this case, the logo keeps the same positioning, 11px from the top.

 {% include image.html src='images/logo-positioning.png' caption='Logo Positioning' %}